Sudanese nomadic conflicts: May

 At the start of May 2011, at least 68 people were killed when members of the Nuer tribe carried out several raids on water points used by the Murle tribe and stole an estimated 100,000 cattle.

 June

-In June 2011, the Misseriya tribe reportedly attacked a train carrying members of South Sudan’s army returning home shortly before the country’s independence.
+In June 2011, the Messiria tribe reportedly attacked a train carrying members of South Sudan's army returning home shortly before the country's independence.
 The attack took place at Meiram, about 50 km south of Muglad, and was confirmed by UN officials.
-The Misseriya denied involvement and blamed the attack on Darfur rebels.
+The Messiria denied involvement and blamed the attack on Darfur rebels.